Factbox: Israel-Egypt relations in their post-war era

 * Mubarak worked with eight Israeli prime ministers but only visited Israel once, for the funeral of Prime Minister Yitzhak Rabin, assassinated in 1995 by an Israeli radical opposed to Arab-deals.
 Israeli leaders regularly visited Mubarak and saw him as a trusted ally.
 His downfall caused dismay in Israel.

-* Israel has cut its defense spending from 23 percent of economic output in the 1970s to 9 percent today, banking on the fact that Egypt was not a major military threat.
+* Israel has cut its defense spending from 23 percent of product in the 1970s to 9 percent today, safe in the knowledge that Egypt was not a major military threat.

-* Israel shares a 266km (165 mile) desert border with Egypt.
+* Israel shares a 266-km (165 mile) desert border with Egypt.
 It recently decided to seal off the frontier, saying a security fence was needed to halt a flow of illegal immigrants from sub-Saharan Africa.
-Following a shooting attack on the border on August 18 that killed eight Israelis, the fence is now seen as a vital defense barrier.
-Israeli forces killed five Egyptian security personnel while pursuing the gunmen along the frontier, deaths that further strained relations with Egypt.
-Israel said the gunmen came in from Gaza, via the Sinai.
+Following a shooting attack on the border last week that killed eight Israelis, the fence is now seen as a vital defense barrier.

 * By being able to rely on Egypt's control of Gaza's southwestern border, Israel was able to pull out of the Gaza Strip in 2005.
 It complained last year that Egypt should do more to halt weapons being smuggled to Hamas.
 Its anxiety has grown following the ousting of Mubarak, with top government ministers accusing Cairo of losing its grip in the area.